jafaryor/knowledge-base/teminalogy.md

 * __Coordination__: Actions of users directed by a coordinator to achieve a common goal.

 * __Collaboration__: The process of shared creation; collectively creating something new that could not have been created by the individual users.

+* __Web Server vs Application Server__

+    The _Web server_'s main job is to display the site content and the _application server_ is in charge of the logic, the interaction between the user and the displayed content.
+The application server is working in conjunction with the web server, where one displays and the other one interacts.